hpcleuven/VscDocumentation/source/access/ondemand/jupyterlab.rst

 Pure module environment
 ~~~~~~~~~~~~~~~~~~~~~~~

-In the app resource form, besides the normal choices (:ref:`listed above <interactive-apps>`),
+In the app resource form, besides the :ref:`shared resources <shared_resources>`,
-you can also choose from different 'Toolchain and Python versions' from a drop-down menu.
+you can also choose between different 'Toolchain and Python versions' from a drop-down menu.
 An example would be '2023a and ``Python/3.11.3-GCCcore-12.3.0``'.
 Based on that choice, the corresponding JupyterLab module will be loaded together with its
 dependencies (such as the listed Python module).